bradford-johnson/twitter-analysis-project/README.md

 > >
 > With all of those objectives in mind, my deliverable for this analysis is a `Quarto` website made in `R`, hosted via `GitHub Pages`.
 ## **💡 Inspiration**
 > Once I found the `rtweet` package I started developing an idea that turned into this project.
-I wanted to scrape Twitter data myself and use it to get more comfortable working with text data.
+> I wanted to scrape Twitter data and use it to get more comfortable working with text data, I knew I wanted to do a **sentiment analysis** on the data but after some research I also wanted to look at implementing the **pairwise correlation**.
+> While I was looking into the analysis I was also working on SQL and database tools, thus I wanted to figure out how to execute SQL queries on my data, once I found the `RPostgres` and `DBI` packages I figured I could do the following:
+> >
 ## **📊 The Data**
 > qwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwerty
 > qwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwerty